A Vertex-Weighted Tutte Symmetric Function, and Constructing Graphs with Equal Chromatic Symmetric Function: Introduction

 The chromatic symmetric function $X_G$ of a graph $G$, introduced by Stanley in the 1990s \cite{stanley}, is an extension of the chromatic polynomial that (among other things) counts for each integer partition $\lm = (\lm_1,\dots,\lm_k)$ the number of partitions of $V(G)$ into stable sets of sizes $\lm_1,\dots,\lm_k$.
 This function has seen a recent resurgence of interest, including research focusing on the expansion of $X_G$ in the bases of elementary symmetric functions \cite{huh, epos, dahl, foley} and Schur functions \cite{pau, paw, wang}, and the conjecture that $X_G$ distinguishes nonisomorphic trees \cite{trees, heil}.
 Other results have extended the definition of $X_G$ in various ways to include representation theoretic and graph theoretic considerations, including chromatic quasisymmetric functions \cite{per, ell, wachs} and chromatic symmetric functions in noncommuting variables \cite{dahl2, noncomm}.

-In \cite{delcon}, the authors extended the chromatic symmetric function to graphs $G$ equipped with vertex weights in the form of a function $w: V(G) \rightarrow \mathbb{N}$.
+In \cite{delcon}, the second and third authors extended the chromatic symmetric function to graphs $G$ equipped with vertex weights in the form of a function $w: V(G) \rightarrow \mathbb{N}$.
 The extended function $X_{(G,w)}$ satisfies a natural deletion-contraction relation, which can be used to extend identities of $X_G$ to this broader class of graphs, and prove new results.

 In this paper, we continue the work of \cite{delcon} in multiple ways.
 Following an exposition in Section 2 of necessary background on graphs and symmetric functions, in Section 3 we extend the function $X_{(G,w)}$ to include Stanley's Tutte symmetric function \cite{stanley2}, which is a natural extension of the Tutte polynomial.
 We show that the resulting function $XB_{(G,w)}(t,x_1,x_2,\dots)$ of $t$ and variables $x_1,x_2,\dots$ satisfies an edge deletion-contraction relation generalizing that of $X_{(G,w)}$.